-The past year has been an absolute whirlwind of emotion.
+The past year and a half has been an absolute whirlwind of emotion.
 On February 4, 2020, I underwent major knee surgery with Dr. Lyle Cain due to the development of osteochondritis dissecans (OCD) of the knee, a disorder where fragments of bone or cartilage come loose and float around in the knee joint.

 I was told "we don't know the extent of the damage yet, and there is no guarantee that you will be able to play at the level you have been playing."
 Initially, that news was absolutely devastating; however, I took it in stride and decided I would do whatever it took.

 Dr. Cain did a remarkable job with my surgery and the outcome was the best, possible scenario.
 The physical therapy staff at Keller Rehab in Sheffield pushed my rehab to the max.
 The amount of rehab work we put in for me to be able to do what I love was unbelievable.